plone/plone.api/docs/content.rst

     )

 If your workflow accepts any additional arguments to the checkin method you may supply them via kwargs.
-These arguments can be saved to your transition using custom workflow variables inside of the ZMI using an expression, for example: "python:state_change.kwargs.get('comment', '')"
+These arguments can be saved to your transition using custom workflow variables inside the ZMI using an expression such as "python:state_change.kwargs.get('comment', '')"

 .. code-block:: python